-On this day, 19 April in 1984, Governor-General Sir Ninian Stephen, proclaimed “Advance Australia Fair” as our national anthem – on recommendation by the then Hawke-Keating Labor Government.
+On 19 April 1984, Governor-General Sir Ninian Stephen, proclaimed “Advance Australia Fair” as our national anthem – on recommendation by the then Hawke-Keating Labor Government.
 The previous anthem, “God Save the Queen”, was retained for Regal and Vice-Regal occasions.

 The original version of Advance Australia Fair had five verses and was written and composed by Peter Dodds McCormick in the 1870s.
 Our current version only has the first and third verses of the original, with both verses modified to appease the politically correct.